PostgreSqlStan/postgresqlstan.github.io/_posts/2023-10-08-reconsider-bang-history.md

 1. Editing the prior command line is just as easy as entering `!!`.

-2. The keybinding opt-. (default with zsh on macos) also inserts the last argument of the prior command line, which is easier to type and more convenient.
+2. The keybinding opt-. (default with zsh on macos) also inserts the last argument of the prior command line, which is easier to type and more convenient than `!$`.

 3. The `r` command, which I recently discovered, is just as easy to use as `^^`:
 ```